 Trust is in place - in order to develop trust there has to be a level of confidentiality and guarding each other's confidences.
-So if people are disclosing how they feel, don't turn it into gossip that is heard later on down the pub for instance - keep what is said in the room in the room and get team agreement on this!
+So if people are disclosing how they feel, don't turn it into gossip that is heard later on down the pub or between staff members for instance - keep what is said in the room in the room and get team agreement on this!

 Understanding differences - knowing the influencing styles and learning styles in the team can be helpful - it might be that time is an issue if you mainly work with those with active learning styles who like to discuss things and move on - so work to that agenda.
 However if your team includes those with more reflective learning styles there might require more discussion and action points might take will take longer to agree.
 This would then impact on meeting time and the decision making process.

 Respect is shown - even if you don't agree it is about recognising others have a right to view points.
 One of the main things that people really dislike is when they do not feel they are listened to, so the skill of active listening is really important to have a team which operates with an ethos of respect.
 Ensuring that each participant actively listens to each other by feeding back what they have heard, showing with non verbal and verbal communication that they are listening and taking on board the viewpoints is paramount.

 So we all have strengths and weakness and if we build relationships to have effective teams we can pull all of the strengths and skills together to achieve so much more than if we are on our own.
 Teams can mean a variety of different ways of working and supporting each other and we can adapt accordingly.